PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 shared external scope, sole call, and outer terminal boundaries before production changes.
 Validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.

+## Very-late gather/constant/normalization orchestration characterization: completed state

+The 22-line `_run_very_late_gather_constant_normalization_pass_cluster`
+remains unchanged in production.
+It creates one fresh `ModelIRPassStateScope`, runs transpose-gather-axis cleanup, passes the same scope into the explicit constant-fold/redundant-cast helper, and finishes with normalization-pad cleanup using fixed `include_instance=False` and `include_flatten=True` policy.

+The three direct phase calls expand to four effective cleanup owners in this
+order: transpose-gather axis, constant-input fold, redundant cast, and normalization pad.
+Every owner receives the same ModelIR, layout, diagnostics, and scope.
+The helper has one zero-argument terminal call after the final transpose/mul/post-transpose/add recovery and before dynamic reshape shape resolution.

+Sequential validation completed as follows:

+- focused very-late characterization: `4 passed in 0.57s`;
+- focused characterization plus ordered architecture:
+  `252 passed in 17.25s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `41 passed in 10.32s` (`30` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, fixed normalization policy, terminal boundaries, shared-scope behavior, and TensorFlow isolation are unchanged.
+PR
+#952 remains closed, no branch PR is open, and no pull request was created,
+reopened, or updated.

+At restart, introduce a frozen ModelIR/layout/diagnostics context and four stable effective owner IDs.
+Create one fresh scope, build the transpose-gather and normalization invocations locally, and splice in `build_constant_fold_cast_invocations(..., state_scope=state_scope)` so the middle pair is not duplicated.
+Preserve the historical zero-argument helper, fixed normalization flags, sole caller, and outer terminal boundaries as a delegate.
+Validate sequentially, commit and push, and do not create a pull request.